christianpflugradt/virtuallet/README.md

  * displays the current balance and (up to) the last 30 transactions
  * a configurable overdraft and a validation to prevent entering expenses that exceed your current credit balance
- * stores everything in a sqlite database file which can be freely accessed using a sqlite shell or browser It does not and probably will never offer the following:
+ * stores everything in a sqlite database file which can be freely accessed using a sqlite shell or browser

+It does not and probably will never offer the following:
  * reporting (use a sqlite browser for that)
  * a server component
  * multi user support
- * currencies (your managed money is just decimals)
+ * currencies (your managed money is just plain numbers)
  * other advanced concepts like categories for expenses
  * update/delete actions for existing data (use a sqlite browser for that)